Financial Services Guide (FSG)

 We are a shareholder of IBNA Limited (“IBNA”).
 They have exclusive arrangements with some insurers where they receive between 0.5 – 1.5% commission on the premium placed by us with those insurers.
 These payments are used to operate IBNA.
 Depending on the operating costs of IBNA (including the costs of member services provided to us and other shareholders) and the amount of total business we place with the participating insurers in any financial year, we may receive some of that commission at the end of each financial year.
 As an IBNA shareholder, we can access services including operating and compliance tools, advice and assistance from professional bodies, group insurance arrangements, product comparison and placement support, claims support and purchasing arrangements.
 These member services are either funded or subsidised by IBNA or available exclusively to shareholders for a fee.

-If you pay by credit card we will charge you a credit card fee, which is disclosed and shown separately on our invoices, they are non refundable.
+If you pay by credit card or debit card we will charge you a non-refundable processing fee, which will be advised at the time of payment.
 This fee covers the cost of bank charges associated with such facilities.

 We may receive from time to time a profit share from an underwriter based on the profitability of our portfolio.
 We will advise if we determine this to be of a material nature.